wpmetabox/docs/_docs/creating-post-types.md

 ![creating a post type](https://i.imgur.com/hppj98e.png)

-The settings are divided into 4 tabs (explained in details below):
+The settings are divided into 5 tabs (explained in details below):

-- General: the post type names and slug
+- **General**: the post type names and slug
-- Labels: all labels for the post type
+- **Labels**: all labels for the post type
-- Advanced: advanced settings for the post types, including menu position, menu icon, REST API support, rewrite rules, etc.
+- **Advanced**: advanced settings for the post types, including menu position, menu icon, REST API support, rewrite rules, etc.
-- Supports: the features that the post type supports
+- **Supports**: the features that the post type supports
-- Taxonomies: the taxonomies that connect to the post type
+- **Taxonomies**: the taxonomies that connect to the post type

 After done, click the **Publish** button to register the post type.
 Or click the **Get PHP Code** button to get the PHP code that you can insert into your theme's `functions.php` file (or your plugin's file).
 After inserting, you can deactivate the extension to make your site a little bit faster.